Geonovum/T4R/respec/H3-findings-agora.md

 - In Cloud environments this is often the realm of cloud engineers.
 A Cloud environment is typically structured within 'subscriptions' or 'accounts'.
 For observability pay attention to this structure and work with the cloud team to make sure the way this is organised is aligned with organisational responsibilities.

-### How do I make sure the maturity of my LDT is aligned with the maturity of my organisation?
+### How do I make sure the type of my LDT is aligned with the goals of my organisation?

-For an organisation to be able to benefit from the results from a mature LDT solution the organisation needs to be mature in digital change management as well.
+For an organisation to be able to benefit from the results from a LDT solution with a certain complexity level the organisation needs to be able to handle that complexity level in the way of digital change management as well.
 To be able to keep track of all the different components of a complex LDT system a configuration management system needs to be in place.

 ---